 Really any liquid sweetener will work, and agave would be the more authentic route to go, but I simply have the personal preference of pure maple syrup when it comes to sweetening my beverages.
 Choose your liquid sweetener adventure!

-If you want to get real shmancy and badass about it, you can always make a homemade naturally sweetened simple syrup using fruit.
+If you want to get real shmancy and badass about it, you can always make a homemade refined sugar-free simple syrup using fruit.
 Simply heat 2 cups of fresh chopped fruit on the stove top with a couple tablespoons of water and liquid sweetener, and allow it to boil until the fruit is soft and squishy.
 Mash the fruit, then strain the liquid to get the pulp out and you have yourself an au natural simple syrup infused with fruity flavor.
 Take, for example, these Blackberry Basil Mojitos – an easy approach to sprucing up your bevvie without adding all sorts of artificial flavors and/or refined sugars.

 On the topic of sugar – you can omit the pure maple syrup from this recipe altogether if you’re going all-out sugar-free!
 I do this sometimes and still enjoy the drink.
 Just be sure to add some soda water to offset the strength of the lime juice and tequila (this is known as the NorCal margarita).
 The fizz just works marvelously in this application.